-- MUSC 1450 Percussion Ensemble (3LB)(1CR) (Max.
+MUSC 1450 - Percussion Ensemble (3LB)(1CR) (Max.
 4) [E] Performs selected diverse chamber music for various combinations of percussion instruments and is open to all students with previous percussion experience who can qualify by audition for participation.
-Course content changes each semester. - MUSC 1460 Brass Ensemble (2LB)(1CR) (Max.
+Course content changes each semester.

+MUSC 1460 - Brass Ensemble

+(2LB)(1CR) (Max.
 4) [E] This group performs selected diverse chamber music and is open to all students with previous brass experience.
 Course content changes each semester.
-Prerequisites: permission of the instructor. - MUSC 1462 Trombone Ensemble (2LB)(1CR) (Max.
-4) For trombone players only.
-Emphasis is placed upon performance quality of selected chamber music in both the classical and jazz styles.
-Course content changes each semester.
+Prerequisites: permission of the instructor.